Concordia University Texas: New campus

 In 2005, the Board of Regents approved the relocation of the Concordia University Texas campus.
 Since its founding the school had occupied a 23 acre campus near downtown Austin.
 The new campus is located in northwest Austin on 384 acre of land.
-Construction began in the spring of 2007, and the new campus opened in September 2008, with its formal dedication on October 26, 2008.
+Construction began in the spring of 2007.
+The new campus opened in July 2008.
+Classes began there in September of that year, with its formal dedication on October 26, 2008.

 The city of Austin allowed the demolition of the former campus.
 A developer bought the space with plans to construct a mixed-use development; however, the developer filed for bankruptcy in 2011.

 The site for Concordia's new campus is the former Schlumberger Austin Systems Center.
 The site, formerly a research and development facility, had six buildings connected by covered walkways and encircled by a nature trail.
 The six buildings, named with the letters A–F, while extensively renovated, retain their basic design and features, including solid oak trim, large windows, sky lights, and atria.

 Three new structures were built prior to occupation of the new campus: student housing, a fieldhouse, and a front entry/guard house.
 In addition to the new structures, 600 additional parking spaces and new roads were built to handle the increased campus traffic.
 In 2014, Concordia broke ground on a softball field that was completed in 2016.

-The campus includes a 250 acre nature preserve that has springs, wetlands, caves, dense trees, and wildlife.
+The campus includes a 250 acre nature preserve.
 A 10-A federal permit is required and only one other higher education institution carries one.
 The inclusion of the nature preserve allows Concordia to devote time to urban environmentalism in the Austin community.
-The Concordia University Nature Preserve is part of the Balcones Canyonlands Preserve, a system of preserves in western Travis County that provides habitat for a number of rare and endangered plant and animal species such the Golden-cheeked warbler and Black-capped vireo, two rare species of songbirds that breed in Central Texas.
+The Concordia University Nature Preserve is part of the Balcones Canyonlands Preserve, a system of preserves in western Travis County that provides habitat for a number of rare and endangered plant and animal species such the Golden-cheeked warbler and Black-capped vireo, two rare species of songbirds.

-In 2013, Dr. Thomas E. Cedel, announced his retirement from Concordia University Texas.
-In 2014, the former dean of the College of Business, Dr. Don Christian, was named chief executive officer.
+In 2013, Thomas E. Cedel, announced his retirement from Concordia University Texas.
+In 2014, the former dean of the College of Business, Don Christian, was named chief executive officer.